Here are the most effective tips to make your business flyer works well and to be kept by potential customers

 4. Find Balance

-One thing that’s sure to discourage people from looking at your flyer is a crowded, busy layout.
-If there’s so much information crammed onto one page that discovering what the flyer is for and finding information looks next to possible, then viewers are likely to just walk on by.
+One thing that’s sure to discourage people from looking at your business flyer is a crowded, busy layout.
+If there’s so much information crammed onto one page that discovering what the business flyer is for and finding information looks next to possible, then viewers are likely to just walk on by.
 On the other hand, a balanced, well-spaced layout makes the whole flyer easy to see at a glance and makes pertinent information easy to find.

 Aside from limiting your content to only the most important information, one of the biggest factors in achieving a balanced layout is making good use of white space, or blank areas without any words or graphics.
 While your first inclination may be to fit as much as you possibly can onto your flyer, that approach won’t do you any favors.
 And including white (or blank) areas in your layout isn’t wasted space — it helps direct the eye to the focal point and other content.
 Think of those blank areas as a roadmap that viewers use to navigate your layout, traveling from one design element to another.